barayuda/ReactNative-Tutor/README.md

 It is for containing the Android-related code to bootstrap the app for android devices.
 Since we are using expo-cli, we will not see the folder in our starter project.

 #### App Registry
 AppRegistory is the Js entry point to run a React Native Application.
-App Component or any other root component in the app should register by using App Registry.registerComponent such that the native system can load the bundle of the app and run the app by starting the AppRegistory.runApplication() method.
+App Component or any other root component in the app should register by using <b>AppRegistry.registerComponent</b> such that the native system can load the bundle of the app and run the app by starting the <b>AppRegistory.runApplication()</b> method.

 ### Run The App